osg-htc/docs/docs/data/stashcache/install-cache.md

 * __Operating system:__ Ensure the host has [a supported operating system](../../release/supported_platforms.md)
 * __User IDs:__ If they do not exist already, the installation will create the Linux user IDs `condor` and `xrootd`
+* __File Systems:__ The cache should have a partition of its own for storing data and metadata.
 * __Host certificate:__ Required for authentication.
   See our [host certificate documentation](../../security/host-certs.md) for instructions on how to request and install host certificates.
 * __Network ports:__ Your host may run a public cache instance (for serving public data only), an authenticated cache instance (for serving protected data), or both.